Zink77/JJ-NumberAnalyzer/README.md

 ## Usage
 1. Click compile and run on your IDE of choice
-2. The computer will display a welcome message and ask the user to input a number between a certain range (defaut is 0-100)
+2. The computer will display a welcome message and ask the user to input a number between a certain range (default is 0-100)
     - if the user inputs an out of bounds digit, the program will flag it, display an error message and ask for another input
 3. Once the computer has received ten integers from the user, it will begin the final piece of its code
 4. The computer will display the smallest number entered